Amazon Echo Recorded And Sent Couple's Conversation — All Without Their Knowledge

 While "home assistants" such as the Amazon Echo, Google Home and Apple HomePod have been big sellers in the past few years, they've brought with them a litany of privacy and practical concerns.

 There was the time an Echo ordered a $170 dollhouse for a 6-year-old who asked Alexa for one.
-And the time Burger King ran an ad that said, "O.K.
-Google, what is the Whopper burger?" — causing Google Home devices to dutifully reply with info from the Whopper Wikipedia page.
+And the time Burger King ran an ad that said, "OK Google, what is the Whopper burger?" — causing Google Home devices to dutifully reply with info from the Whopper Wikipedia page.

 NPR's own reporting has spurred voice-activated snafus: Morning Edition ran a story in 2016 about the Echo, which included the phrases "Alexa, give me a news bulletin" and "Alexa, turn on CNN.
 Set the temperature to 70 degrees."
 Some Echos at home complied — by playing an NPR newscast and resetting a listener's thermostat.